jakeepia/U.S-Flight/README.md

 5. Using an appropriate pictorial representation, show the portion of all flights that arrived in JFK which arrived on time, cancelled or diverted.

 ## Skills/ concepts demonstrated:
-- Power Query
+- Power Query (used to create 'Day Name' column)
-- Pivot Table
+- Pivot Table (used to summarize the data)
-- Pivot Chart
+- Pivot Chart (used to transform the summarized data into compelling visualizations)

 ## Solutions:
 1.